On this page

 Christine Gervais: Christine has been Administrative Assistant to Professor Lienhard at the Center for Water and Clean Energy since 2012.
 Prior to joining the Center, she worked at MIT at the Deshpande Center.
 Christine has extensive experience working in both non-profits (YWCA and Center for Women & Enterprise) and for corporations (Gillette, Liberty Mutual).
 Christine began her career in Paris, France, at the International Astronautical Federation, organizing annual scientific conferences.
 She has been living in Boston since 1997 and enjoys working in an international environment, at MIT.

 Dr. Hyung Won Chung: Hyung Won was a Masters and PhD student working on pressure-retarded osmosis (PRO) and high salinity desalination technologies such as membrane distillation.
 His prior research includes two-phase jet impingement cooling for electronic devices.
-He received his Bachelor’s of Science-Mechanical Engineering from University of Wisconsin-Madison with Highest Distinction (summa cum laude) He now works on AI for Google.
+He received his Bachelor’s of Science-Mechanical Engineering from University of Wisconsin-Madison with Highest Distinction (summa cum laude) He now works at OpenAI.

 Dr. Kishor Nayar: Kishor completed his PhD in December 2018.
 He worked salt recovery from desalination brines, monovalent selective electrodialysis, and modeling how the thermo-physical properties of sea-water vary with pressure.
 Kishor received his B.Tech with Honors in Mechanical Engineering alongside a Minor in Energy Science from the Indian Institute of Technology Bombay (IIT-B), India.
 His primary research interests are in the field of clean energy and clean water.
 His past research includes work related to nanotechnology, heat transfer and thermodynamics.